zoolanders/documentation/src/essentials-for-yootheme-pro/forms/advanced/custom-action.md

 ];
 ```

-## Example Action
+## Example Actions

-The example actions on [GitHub](https://github.com/joolanders/ytp-form-actions) demonstrates with more details this workflow, simply download it and follow the Getting Started guide from the `README.md`.
+The example actions on [GitHub](https://github.com/joolanders/ytp-form-actions) demonstrates with more details this workflow, simply download the repository and follow the Getting Started guide.

 ## Included Actions